ykhemani/terraform-acme-cert/README.md

 Finally, run `terraform apply` to generate your private key and SSL certiciate.

 The Private Key will be saved in the file `privkey.pem`.

 The Issuer Certiciate will be saved in the file `issuer.pem`.

 The Certiciate will be saved in the file `certificate.pem`.

-You may want to create a file that combines `certificate.pem` and `issuer.pem` into a single file depending on your use case.
-That file might be called `fullchain.pem`.
+The Certificate and Issuer Certificate will also be saved together in the file `fullchaim.pem`.

 Please do not commit the Private Key to version control!